JamesCV/chat-site-ws/README.md

 # chat-site-ws

-locally hosted chat website using websockets
+locally hosted chat website using web sockets using SQLite3